grumply/pure-random-pcg/README.md

 ### Important Notes

-On GHCJS and 32-bit GHC, this variant of pcg has a period of 2^32, meaning the pattern of random numbers will repeat after using the same `Seed` 2^32 times.
-If you need that many random values, use `independentSeed` to generate more seeds.

-On 64-bit GHC, the period for this variant of pcg is 2^64, which you'd be unlikely to exhaust.

 Keep in mind that pcg is **not** cryptographically secure.

 ### Performance

-On a 2012 Intel i7-3770 @ 3.4GHz, this implementation achieves throughputs of +60Gb/s (64-bit ints); 1,000,000,000 per second.
+On an i9-9880H, this implementation achieves throughput of 2 bytes per cycle (64Gb/s for 64-bit types).

-On the same machine in Chrome v67, this implementation achieves thoughputs of 1Gb/s (32-bit ints); 33,000,000 per second.
+On the same machine in Chrome v93, this implementation achieves thoughput of 1Gb/s for 32-bit types.

 Note that RXS-M-XS has a much smaller period than MWC8222 or Mersenne Twister, but is extremely performant.
 The major benefit of this implementation is the pure implementation that is compatible with GHCJS.